 The discourse on the world’s low-carbon future needs to integrate more holistic thinking regarding the sourcing of both energy and materials.
 It needs to minimize geopolitical risks, and it should include a circular, life-cycle based approach, including manufacturing, production and end-of-life.
 This will enable a holistic approach for product and service designers, engineers, policy makers, and consumers to uncover trade-offs while planning for a sustainable future.

 As part of our commitment to sustainability, and to help our members improve their own processes, ICA has gathered information and data to enable the users of copper to evaluate its impact and benefits across the life cycle.
-The result of this work is our Copper Environmental Profile, which features the most representative and comprehensive global data set on copper cathode and concentrate to be made publicly available to date.
+The result of this work is our Copper Environmental Profile (download in English, Spanish, Chinese) which features the most representative and comprehensive global data set on copper cathode and concentrate to be made publicly available to date.

 The Life Cycle Assessment

 The system boundary of the study included a cradle-to-gate life cycle inventory (LCI) from the extraction of copper ore to the production of copper cathode, both primary and secondary.
 The study was conducted in accordance with the ISO 14040 series of standards on life cycle assessment (LCA) and underwent a critical review by an expert panel, chaired by Prof. Dr. Matthias Finkbeiner, Technical University Berlin, Germany.